Please provide your zip code to see plans in your area.

 Learn more about Extra Help.

-About 1.5 million Medicare Part D enrollees had prescription drug costs that put them above the catastrophic coverage level in 2019.5
+About 1.5 million Medicare Part D enrollees had prescription drug costs that put them above the catastrophic coverage level in 2019.6

 This cap on NBBP increases (6% higher for 2024 than 2023) was intended to lower Part D premiums, and in fact, the Part D NBBP for 2024 is a few dollars lower than it would otherwise have been.
-6
+10

 But while consumers may expect the IRA’s cap to limit how much their Part D premiums increase for 2024, it’s more complicated than that:

 (It’s also important to note that the Part D late enrollment penalty is based on the national base beneficiary premium.
-So the cap on the base beneficiary premium means that people who pay a Part D late enrollment penalty will pay a slightly smaller penalty in 2024 than they would have paid without that cap.)
+So the cap on the base beneficiary premium means that people who pay a Part D late enrollment penalty will pay a slightly smaller penalty in 2024 and future years than they would have paid without that cap.)

 In addition to addressing out-of-pocket costs and premiums for Medicare Part D, the IRA also included provisions to address the amount that beneficiaries, the government, and insurers pay for prescription drugs covered by Medicare Part D and Part B.